CNA-Tech/PKS-Ninja/LabGuides/NsxtPipelineInstall-IN7016/readme.md

 ## Concourse setup and NSX-T Pipeline Kickoff

-Concourse can be stoodup in many different ways.
+Concourse can be stood up in many different ways.
 In this lab we will stand it up using a combination of docker images with docker-compose.

 1.0 SSH to the cli-vm